Pungyeon/docker-traefik-example/README.md

 ### Traefik

-So, last week we spoke about how to containerise a NodeJS application with Docker.
+So, in my last post (https://github.com/Pungyeon/docker-example) I wrote about docker and containerisation, using a NodeJS web app as an example of how easy it is to containerise an application.
+In this post, I will talk a little about how

 ### Prerequisites